-In 2005, News 2 Storm Team Meteorologist Davis Nolan became one of the first in the nation to earn the new prestigious "Certified Broadcast Meteorologist" designation from the American Meteorological Society.
-Although Davis has held the AMS's Seal of Approval since 1979, this is an upgrade.
+In 2005, he became one of the first in the nation to earn the new prestigious “Certified Broadcast Meteorologist” designation from the American Meteorological Society.
+Although Davis has held the AMS’s Seal of Approval since 1979, this is an upgrade.
 Applicants had to have a degree in meteorology and take a rigorous exam.
-He also has held the National Weather Association's seal of approval since 2001.
+He also has held the National Weather Association’s seal of approval since 2001.
 Davis takes great pride in the accuracy of his weather forecasts, especially during severe weather where he has tracked storms on air, over several hours, on many occasions.

 Davis is also very active in the Middle Tennessee community.
-Since 1981, he's made more than 100 visit to area schools explaining weather to students.
+Since 1981, he’s made hundreds of visits to area schools, explaining weather to students.